SameerSondhi/SameerSondhi/README.md

 # About Me

-Hi, I’m Sameer — a full-stack developer focused on building and debugging data-driven web applications.
+Hi, I’m Sameer!
+I'm a full-stack developer focused on building and debugging data-driven web applications.

 I come from a hybrid background in IT support and software development, where I’ve worked on diagnosing API, authentication, and integration issues, as well as building full-stack systems from scratch.
 I’m especially interested in how data flows through systems — from ingestion and transformation to user-facing features.